GSA-TTS/identity-site/_pages/help.md

 ### Will login.gov share my information?

-login.gov cannot share any information with other government agencies without the user’s permission.
-Not even login.gov administrators can decrypt or access a user’s personal information without the user’s password.
+login.gov cannot share any information with other government agencies without the user's permission.
+Not even login.gov administrators can decrypt or access a user's personal information without the user's password.

 ### How do I make my password strong?